Coconut. What a delicious little gift from nature. I LOVE coconut.

 I think it’s because I grew up with fresh coconut.
 In Ecuador, we could find fresh coconut at any small market, grocery store and fruit stand.

-It is very hard for me to find fresh coconut in Idaho (maybe even impossible?), so what I do is buy organic coconut flakes and organic unsweetened shredded coconut.
+It is very hard for me to find fresh coconut in Idaho, so what I do is buy organic coconut flakes and organic unsweetened shredded coconut.
 I will just add those little guys on to anything…to my Paleo ice cream, waffle, coconut yogurt, trail mix…even to my chicken patty mix.
 Everything turns out so coconut-y and yummy.

-Here is a fun coconut-filled recipe for you…
+Here is a fun coconut-filled recipe just for you!

 - Skillet with cover